Gadersd/stable-diffusion-xl-burn/README.md

 ### Step 1: Download the Model and Set Environment Variables

 The model files must be in burn's format.
-Eventually a python script will be provided to convert any SDXL model to burn's format.
+A later section explains how you can convert any SDXL model to burn's format.
 Start by downloading the pre-converted SDXL1.0 model files provided on HuggingFace.

 ```bash